tjohann/ambient_tracking_with_raspi/README.md

 DockerPi Sensor Hub
 -------------------

 I use the DockerPi Sensor shield (https://wiki.52pi.com/index.php/DockerPi_Sensor_Hub_Development_Board_SKU:%20_EP-0106), direct connected to the raspi.
 The resulting problem is, that the ECU could have an effect on the measured temperatur.
-Thats on of the reason, why the CPUFreq governor is **conservative**.
+One way around is to make shure, that the ecu consumes as less power as possible.

 Display